-Program Purpose: To provide emergency wildlife damage abatement materials to eligible growers and to increase tolerance of wildlife on private lands.
+Program Purpose: To provide emergency wildlife damage abatement materials to eligible producers or growers and to reduce damage and increase tolerance of wildlife on private lands.

-Who May Apply: Owners of stored forage crops, owners of crops damaged by flightless geese, and specialty crop growers, which includes the following crops: fruit, orchards, vegetables, tree farms, nurseries, turf farms, and apiaries.
+Who May Apply: Producers or growers of stored forage crops, owners of crops damaged by flightless geese, and specialty crop growers, which includes the following crops: fruit, orchards, vegetables, tree farms, nurseries, turf farms, and apiaries.

 Priorities: All crop damage projects are considered equally and are handled in the order they are received.

-Level of Assistance: Up to $750 for damaged stored forage crops.
-Up to $500 for damage caused by flightless geese.
-Up to $3,000 in damage abatement materials per eligible specialty crop grower (landowner, tenant, or parcel).
-Growers are responsible for costs above this amount.
+Level of Assistance: Up to $1500 for damage to stored forage other than silage or grain and $3000 for stored silage or grain.
+Up to $1000 for damage caused by flightless geese.
+Up to $5,000 in damage abatement materials per eligible specialty crop grower (landowner, tenant, or parcel).
+Producer or Growers are responsible for costs above this amount.

 General Information: This program was initiated by the State Legislature in 1993 to provide landowners relief from wildlife damage.
 It combines both short and long-term abatement measures that in combination provide the greatest damage reduction at the lowest possible cost.
 It is funded through the Game and Fish Fund.